FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Run `./bin/gen/geoip`

-1. Run `./ui/build`
+1. Compile the client side modules with `./ui/build`

-1. Compile the scala application with `./bin/dev compile`
+1. Compile the Scala application with `./bin/dev compile`

 #### Setting Up Your Web Server